Skip to content

 • Works with everything.
 Alexa, Google Home, Apple HomeKit, SmartThings, IFTTT, plus an open API for tinkerers.

 • Long lifespan.
-Hue bulbs are rated for 25,000 hours and aggregated reviews confirm 5+ year lifespans are common.
+Hue bulbs are rated for 25,000 hours and detailed reviews confirm 5+ year lifespans are common.

 Trade-offs